-Two propane chillers provide cooling power and air conditioning to a METRO superstore in Padova, Northern Italy.
+Two propane chillers provide both cooling power to the subcooling system after the CO2 transcritical gas cooler and air-conditioning during summer time in a METRO Italia Cash and Carry superstore in Padova, North-Eastern Italy.

 The Padova METRO Cash and Carry store opened in 1997.
 At the end of the existing equipment’s lifecycle, METRO switched to a new transcritical CO2 system in 2016.
 The store’s net sales area is around 5,800m2.

 The transcritical CO2 system cools all the store’s display cabinets and cold storage facilities.
 “The cooling system is composed [of] two CO2 racks: one […] low and medium temperature with parallel compression and booster system.
 The other cooling [rack] [is set for] neutral temperature [also using] parallel compression,” Scarano explains.

 What makes this store so unique?
 Two propane chillers, from Italian manufacturer Euroklimat, serve two different purposes: first, providing “cooling power to [the] subcooling system after the [CO2 transcritical] gas cooler,” and second, air conditioning the store during the hot Italian summer, he says.

 The propane chillers are part of an indirect system that provides the air conditioning and the subcooling.
 No refrigerant is circulated in the store.

 “This [propane] solution increases the efficiency of the cooling system.”Roberto Scarano, METRO Italia Cash and Carry

 “This solution increases the efficiency of the cooling system.
 We also optimise the equipment installed and the spaces used, because these chillers have a double function,” he says.

 Together the chillers provide a cooling capacity of 510 kW, according to Euroklimat’s product developer, Giulia Fava, who spoke at ATMOsphere Europe in Berlin, Germany about the project in September 2017.